qasimSM/enketo-express-oc/README.md

 ---

-OpenClinica users, in addition to the configuration documentation linked above, may want to take special note of these recommended settings:
+OpenClinica users, in addition to the configuration documentation linked above, may want to take special note of the following recommended settings:

 0. Set a secret value for `"account manager api key"` (or set it to `false` if OC's custom Account Manager is not used).
 1. The `"linked form and data server"` object should not have `"server url"` and `"api key"` properties (if OC's custom Account Manager API is used).